KickShade/MicroState/README.md

 **MicroState (μState)** models markets at the **microstructure level** by maintaining an in-memory market state and updating features and predictions **incrementally** as events arrive.

-This project is designed as a **streaming system**, not a notebook or static backtest.
+This project is designed as a **streaming system**, not a notebook or signal-only prototype.

 ---